Class: Other Miscellaneous Therapeutic Agents

 Marginal Mandibular Nerve Injury

-Cases of marginal mandibular nerve injury, manifested as an asymmetric smile or facial muscle weakness (paresis), were reported during clinical trials.
-To avoid the potential for nerve injury, deoxycholic acid should not be injected into or in close proximity to the marginal mandibular branch of the facial nerve.
-All marginal mandibular nerve injuries reported from the trials resolved spontaneously (range 1-298 days, median 44 days).
-1
+Marginal mandibular nerve injury, manifested as an asymmetric smile or facial muscle weakness (paresis), reported in clinical trials; all such injuries in clinical trials resolved spontaneously.
+Do not inject deoxycholic acid into or in close proximity to the marginal mandibular branch of the facial nerve.
+(See Sub-Q Administration under Dosage and Administration.)

-Deoxycholic acid should be used with caution in patients with bleeding abnormalities or who are currently being treated with antiplatelet or anticoagulant therapy as excessive bleeding or bruising in the treatment area may occur.
-1
+Use caution in individuals with bleeding abnormalities and in those currently being treated with antiplatelet or anticoagulant therapy as excessive bleeding or bruising in the treatment area may occur.

-Risk of Injecting in Proximity to Vulnerable Anatomic Structures
+Risk of Infection in Proximity to Vulnerable Anatomic Structures

-To avoid potential tissue damage, deoxycholic acid should not be injected into or in close proximity (1-1.5 cm) to salivary glands, lymph nodes and muscles.
-1
+To avoid potential tissue damage, do not inject into or near (within 1–1.5 cm) salivary glands, lymph nodes, or muscles.

-Safety and effectiveness in patients below the age of 18 years have not been established and deoxycholic acid is not intended for use in children or adolescents.
-1
+Safety and efficacy not established in individuals <18 years of age; manufacturer states that drug is not intended for use in children or adolescents.

 Common Adverse Effects